 Patients entering the renal mass biopsy arm received a biopsy with the possibility of a complication after biopsy.
 The biopsy had the potential to be diagnostic or non-diagnostic.
-A diagnostic biopsy indicated that the tumour was appropriately sampled and the tissue obtained was adequate for pathological review.
-A non-diagnostic biopsy indicated that the tumour was missed and a diagnosis was not possible based on the tissue obtained.
+A diagnostic biopsy indicated that the tumor was appropriately sampled, and the tissue obtained was adequate for pathological review.
+A non-diagnostic biopsy indicated that the tumor was missed, and a diagnosis was not possible based on the tissue obtained.
 It was assumed that a patient who received a non-diagnostic first renal mass biopsy would proceed with a second attempt, once again with the possibility of a complication.
-If this second attempt at a biopsy was again non-diagnostic, it was assumed that these patients would proceed with PN as described above.
-A summary of all assumptions in the model is available in Appendix 3.
+If this second attempt at a biopsy was again non-diagnostic, it was assumed that these patients would proceed with PN, as described above.
+A summary of all assumptions in the model is available in Appendix 3 (available at cuaj.ca).

 For patients who received a diagnostic biopsy, the sensitivity and specificity of renal mass biopsy were modelled.
-It was assumed that all patients with cancerous pathology on biopsy would proceed to surgery: all patients who received a "true positive" or "false positive" diagnosis of cancer proceeded to surgery in the form of a PN as described above.
-Following PN, patients with a true positive biopsy entered a Markov model in which local recurrence and metastatic disease remained possible (M1).
-However, patients with a false positive biopsy, were not at risk for metastatic disease or local recurrence after PN given the non-cancerous tumour and entered a separate

-Markov model.
-It was assumed that all patients who had a diagnostic biopsy that returned with a non-cancerous pathology would proceed to active surveillance.
-Patients who received a "true negative" diagnosis of 'no cancer' on biopsy, entered into an active surveillance Markov model for patients with benign SRM (M3).
-Patients who received a "false negative" diagnoses of 'no cancer' on renal mass biopsy, entered into an active surveillance Markov model for patient with a cancerous SRM (M2).
+It was assumed that all patients with cancerous pathology on biopsy would proceed to surgery: all patients who received a "true-positive" or "false-positive" diagnosis of cancer proceeded to surgery in the form of a PN, as described above.
+Following PN, patients with a true-positive biopsy entered a Markov model in which local recurrence and metastatic disease remained possible (M1).
+However, patients with a false-positive biopsy were not at risk for metastatic disease or local recurrence after PN, given the non-cancerous tumor, and entered a separate Markov model.
+It was assumed that all patients who had a diagnostic biopsy that returned with a non-cancerous pathology would proceed to AS.
+Patients who received a "true-negative" diagnosis of "no cancer" on biopsy entered into an AS Markov model for patients with benign SRM (M3).
+Patients who received a "false-negative" diagnoses of "no cancer" on renal mass biopsy, entered into an AS Markov model for patient with a cancerous SRM (M2).